albumentations-team/albumentations.ai/mkdocs/src/docs/experimental/overview.md

 # Overview

-Albumentations Experimental provides experimental and cutting edge augmentation techniques on top of the Albumentations library.
+The Albumentations Experimental library provides experimental and cutting edge augmentation techniques on top of Albumentations.
 The source code is available at [https://github.com/albumentations-team/albumentations_experimental](https://github.com/albumentations-team/albumentations_experimental).

 ## Why a separate library